cepdnaclk/e19-4yp-AI-Dirven-Latency-Constrained-Resource-Management-In-Kubernetes/docs/README.md

 Modern cloud-native applications often run on Kubernetes with conservative resource limits to avoid service degradation.
 However, this leads to substantial CPU and memory overprovisioning, increasing operational cost without proportional performance benefits.
 This research addresses the challenge of reducing Kubernetes resource limits and requests for microservices while keeping latency within acceptable Service-Level Objectives (SLOs), specifically allowing no more than a 20% increase from the baseline latency.
 Through controlled experiments on multiple Java and Go-based microservices, we analyze latency patterns under CPU-only, memory-only, and combined resource reductions.
 We discover service-specific resource sensitivity profiles, identify non-linear latency cliffs (Critical Reduction Points), and uncover the compounded behavior caused by simultaneous resource constraints.
 The insights lay the foundation for designing intelligent, SLA-aware resource tuners using machine learning, reinforcement learning, and Bayesian optimization.
 Our ultimate goal is to integrate this solution into platforms like Choreo to support dynamic, real-time resource tuning that is both cost-effective and performance-stable.

 ## Related works
+* Kubernetes Autoscaling (HPA/VPA/KEDA): Existing autoscaling tools use reactive CPU or memory metrics but lack SLA-awareness or predictive modeling.

+* Reinforcement Learning in Cloud Systems: RL has been applied for VM placement and dynamic autoscaling, but rarely for fine-grained limit tuning in Kubernetes.

+* Bayesian Optimization in Systems Tuning: Used in configuration tuning (e.g., Google Vizier), but underexplored in real-time latency-aware resource policies.

+* CRP Identification: Most prior works do not model Critical Reduction Points (CRPs) or non-linear latency responses.

+This work contributes a hybrid of empirical workload characterization and intelligent control for latency-preserving resource tuning.

 ## Methodology